 The same principles, methods and techniques used to allocate costs to traditional bundled services can be used to separate the values of assets and costs of services.
 For example, a peak responsibility method, such as the NCP (noncoincident peak), used to allocate the costs of distribution capacity to regulated service classes, can also be used to separate the costs for marketers (or alternatively, "choice" customers) that purchase the distribution service.
-Also, because some, or many, of the unbundled services will be provided in an unregulated market, market-value may become an important determinant in cost separations and pricing of unbundled services.

-5 The separation of costs between inter-jurisdictional regulated services, and between regulated and unregulated services, is a relatively well-developed practice in the telecommunications sector.
+22 The separation of costs between inter-jurisdictional regulated services, and between regulated and unregulated services, is a relatively well-developed practice in the telecommunications sector.
 For a comprehensive overview, see William Pollard, Cost-of-Service for Intrastate Jurisdictional Services (Columbus, OH: National Regulatory Research Institute, April 1985).